Techiral/VibeFlow/README.md

   created_at timestamp with time zone NOT NULL DEFAULT now(), ip_address inet -- Optional: For tracking if needed );

+-- Add columns if they don't exist
+ALTER TABLE public.quotas ADD COLUMN IF NOT EXISTS request_count integer NOT NULL DEFAULT 0;
+ALTER TABLE public.quotas ADD COLUMN IF NOT EXISTS last_reset_at timestamp with time zone NOT NULL DEFAULT now();
+ALTER TABLE public.quotas ADD COLUMN IF NOT EXISTS quota_limit integer NOT NULL DEFAULT 100;
+ALTER TABLE public.quotas ADD COLUMN IF NOT EXISTS created_at timestamp with time zone NOT NULL DEFAULT now();
+ALTER TABLE public.quotas ADD COLUMN IF NOT EXISTS ip_address inet;

 -- Enable Row Level Security if not already enabled
 DO $$